Bolivia

 The President and the Supreme Court are based in the capital Sucre.

-According to the constitution, the teaching of the Roman Catholic Church is the
+According to the constitution, the teaching of the Roman Catholic Church is the state religion.
+However, the citizens are granted religious freedom.

-the official name of the country is:
+The official name of the country is:

 National anthem